piotrmaciejbednarski/useme-mcp-server/README.md

 ...

-**Assistant:** Based on the job details, I recommend applying for Offer 1 because it has a lower competition level and a reasonable budget for entry-level developers.
+**Assistant:** Based on the offer details, I recommend applying for Offer 1 because it has a lower competition level and a reasonable budget for entry-level developers.

 **User:** Thanks.
 Write me proposal message for this offer.